ktorio/ktor-documentation/topics/basic.md

    In Ktor, you can specify the realm and charset using corresponding properties when [configuring](#configure-provider) the `basic` authentication provider.

 1. Usually a client displays a login dialog where a user can enter credentials.
-Then, a client sends a request with the `Authorization` header containing a user name and password pair encoded using Base64, for example:
+Then, a client makes a request with the `Authorization` header containing a user name and password pair encoded using Base64, for example:

    ```
    Authorization: Basic amV0YnJhaW5zOmZvb2Jhcg